-“Spike disorder,” Reyn, my roommate, says.
+“Spike disorder,” Reyn, my roommate, says in his rough auto.
 “Frontal lobe dementia.
 Turns out my dad has it.
 A Marine.
-When he retired in 2003, I joined the Army and deployed ...”
+When he retired in two-thousand-thirteen, I joined the Army and deployed ...”

 He is my size and frame with short, brown hair and a twenty-four-year-old-stoner's happy-but-sedated-expression.

-“Eighteen months from the end of 2003 to 2005.
+“Eighteen months from the end of two-thousand-three to two-thousand-five.
 We were two days from shipping home and got extended.
 I started showing symptoms upon getting home.”